 Take the main wallet interior piece and place the completed pockets along the bottom edge, then baste the pockets into place along the three raw edges; do this as close to the edge as you can so that the basting stitches will be hidden in your seam allowance later on.

 Take the flap interior fabric piece and fuse the interfacing on the reverse ensuring you have an even 1/4” gap all the way around.
 Place the flap piece along the right hand side of the interior section with right sides together (RST), sew using a 1/4 seam allowance and press the flap towards the outside.

 Set aside the interior section for now.
 Take the two lower zip pocket sections.
 Sandwich the zip in between the two pieces of fabric along the short edge on the right hand side.
 With the right sides facing together ensure the zip teeth are facing down on to the main outer fabric.
 Your zip should extend beyond the fabric at both the top and bottom edges.
 Sew along the edge of the zip using a 1/4” seam allowance.

 Press the fabric away from the zip and topstitch in place.
-Repeat steps 7 & 8 for the remaining smaller upper zip pocket sections.
+Repeat steps 7 & 8 for the remaining smaller upper zip pocket sections sewing them onto the other side of the zip.
 When both sides of the zip are sewn check the finished unit measures 4 1/2” x 10 1/2” long.
 If not trim to 10 1/2”.

-Take the completed outer zip section and lay it so that the wrong side is facing up.
-Take the zip pocket lining fabric piece and place it right sides facing together with your zip pocket inner.
+Take the completed outer zip section and lay it so that the wrong side of the zip is facing up.
+Take the zip pocket lining fabric piece and place it right sides facing together with your zip pocket inner as shown above.